-However, fluctuations in the exchange rate between the currency in which a transaction is denominated and our presentation currency, the Euro, can have some negative or positive impact on our profit or loss.
+The fluctuation in the exchange rate of the currency in which a given transaction is carried out against the accounting currency may have a negative or positive impact on profit or loss and equity.
+The Group operates in the following currencies:

-We mainly operate in the following currencies: Argentine Peso, Brazilian Real, Chinese Yuan, Czech Crown, Euro, GB Pound, Hungarian Forint, Indian Rupee, Korean Won, Mexican Peso, Polish Zloty, Russian Ruble, Swedish Crown, Thai Baht, Turkish Lira, US Dollar, Japanese Yen, Bulgarian Lev, Taiwan Dollar, Moroccan Dirham and Romanian Lev.
+Argentine Peso, Brazilian Real, Chinese Yuan, Czech Crown, Euro, GB Pound, Hungarian Forint, Indian Rupee, Korean Won, Mexican Peso, Polish Zloty, Russian Ruble, Swedish Crown, Thai Baht, Turkish Lira, US Dollar, Japanese Yen, Bulgarian Lev, Taiwan Dollar, Moroccan Dirham and Romanian Lev.